cindyklr/android_developer_nanodegree/Lesson_4/lesson_4.md

 ![](firebasewelcom.png "Firebase Google account")

 You'll be creating a new Firebase Project soon, but do not press that button yet!
-Instead, watch the next video to learn more.

 ### Android and Firebase